Minimum Qualifications of Education and Experience

 Knowledge, Skills and Abilities Required

-Knowledge of transportation planning principles, theories and practices and transportation research methods and techniques, and the ability to adapt new methods and techniques to the position;
+Knowledge of transportation planning principles, theories and practices and transportation research methods and techniques, and the ability to adapt new methods and techniques;

 Knowledge of state and federal transportation funding programs;